 You can also pass one or more complete arrays to a subroutine or function by specifying the array with empty brackets instead of the normal dimensions.
-For example, a ( ).
+For example, a().
 In the subroutine or function definition the associated parameter must also be specified with empty brackets.
 The type (i.e., float, integer or string) of the argument supplied and the parameter in the definition must be the same.

 In the subroutine or function the array will inherit the dimensions of the array passed and these must be respected when indexing into the array.
-If required the dimensions of the array could be passed as additional arguments to the subroutine or function so it could correctly manipulate the array.
+If required the dimensions of the array could be passed as additional arguments to the subroutine or function or it could find these via the BOUND() function.
 The array is passed by reference which means that any changes made to the array within the subroutine or function will also apply to the supplied array.